reidfalconer/15D019_exercise/Exercise_1_print.md

 </tbody>
 </table>

-The demand elasticity is higher (in absolute magnitude) at the Jewel account for both Hellman's and Kraft.
-While the demand is normally anticipated to be elastic at the brand level, these differences in the elasticity of demand can be possibly be explained by a number of factors.
+The demand elasticity is higher (in absolute magnitude) at the Jewel account for both Hellman's and Kraft than in the Central Region.
+While demand is normally anticipated to be elastic at the brand level, these differences in the elasticity of demand can be possibly be explained by a number of factors.

-the fact that
-mayonnaise occupies a relatively small share in consumer’s budget.
+- Availability of Substitutes
+  - The more substitutes available to a customer, the more elastic a product's demand.
+Therefore, it may be the case that there are more viscous salad dressing (Mayonnaise/Miracle Whip/other "spreadables") substitutes available at the Jewel account than in the Central Region.
+  - The Jewel account may also have more shops in close proximity making it easier for consumers to switch than it is in the Central Region.

+- Consumer Preferences
+  - It is conceivable to believe that consumers in the Central Region have stronger salad dressing preferences than those at the Jewel account and are thus more likely to pay what is asked to get what they want, making the demand elasticity less elastic in the Central Region compared to the Jewel account.

+- Consumer Income:
+  - The income of the consumer also affects the elasticity of demand.
+It is possible that consumers in the Central Region are from higher-income groups than those at the Jewel account.
+Therefore, the demand in the Central Region will be less elastic as the rise or fall in the price will not have as much effect on the demand for the product (salad dressing).

 ##### 4. Forecasting demand under a price change: Using your regression results from the multiplicative demand model, compute the % change in unit sales for a 10% increase in the price of Kraft and Hellman's at Jewel.
 (Note: You can do this brute force in Excel, but for your benefit you should try to compute this on a sheet of paper with the help of a calculator). {.tabset}